We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Taylor Murray

-After we finished testing, we tried cooking more over-easy eggs in our winning pans and were pleased to see much better results in the form of perfectly cooked eggs (that didn’t stick).
+After we finished testing, we tried cooking more over-easy eggs in our winning pans and were pleased to see much better results in the form of perfectly cooked eggs with no sticking.

 Lighter Was Better